This page explains how you can request copies of public records from the Elections Office.

 We will waive these fees if the total cost of physical copies or postage is less than $1.

 The first hour of staff time spent preparing and working on your request is free.
 After the first hour, we will charge you a “special service charge” for the labor costs associated with fulfilling your request.
 This is based on salary and benefits of the lowest-paid employee who can work on your request and the time spent working on your request.
 This includes time spent locating, organizing, copying, and redacting the records you have requested, as well as time for a manager to review the records for confidential and exempt information.

 - Management Employee: $44.20 per hour

 How Will You Process my Request?

 We will acknowledge your request within two business days and estimate the cost involved in fulfilling your request.
 This process may take longer during an election.
 We may ask you questions so that we can identify the records you seek.

 If we estimate that there is no cost for your request, we will identify and copy the records you have requested.
 We will also redact any confidential or exempt information from the copies.
 Then, we will provide you with the copies of the records.

 If we estimate that there is a cost for fulfilling your request, we will send you an estimate.
 You can agree to pay the cost, or we can work with you to narrow your request.
 You will have seven business days to respond, or we will consider the request abandoned and close the request.
-If the estimate exceeds $200, we require a non-refundable 25% deposit before starting work.
+Once we receive payment based on the estimate, we will begin work on fulfilling your request.

 How Will I Receive the Records?